 RAD Is for Companies of All Sizes

 One example is startups that develop mobile apps.
 Development teams focusing on mobile apps don’t need to span over dozens of members and involve long and tedious development cycles.
 With RAD, developers working can develop prototypes quickly.
-The reduced development time is a boon for startups who only have a limited window before they need to take their product to market to generate revenue.
+The reduced development time is a boon for startups that only have a limited window before they need to take their product to market to generate revenue.

 It can also be used for SMBs where the developed software may not be the main source of revenue.
 It still impacts how a customer interacts with the product or how employees do their work.
-RAD models can make an impact in how a team gets their internal work done, through automations and process improvements.
+RAD models can make an impact on how a team gets their internal work done, through automation and process improvements.
 Here, time is of the essence, and quick development time can make all the difference.